s1n4/Taeniurus/README.md

 ***

 ### <a name="How to write a command">How to write a command</a>
-&nbsp;&nbsp;&nbsp;&nbsp;As you've seen the above, there is a command to add your own command, but you should know some of variables which exist.
+&nbsp;&nbsp;&nbsp;&nbsp;As you've seen the [TODO](#TODO) section, there is a command to add your own command, but you should know some of variables which exist.

     arg, nick, user, Wjoined, window = irc.process(data)